Falls in the Elderly: Causes & How to Prevent Them

 - Find an appropriate exercise program: This is the most important change for preventing falls in the elderly that will help you gain and maintain muscle strength, balance, and coordination.
 Start by checking out the evidence-based falls prevention programs at the National Council on Aging.
 They are fun, and their goal is to keep you active and healthy for life.

-- Talk to a physical therapist: If you are unsure if you are safe to start some of these exercise plans, consult a physical therapist.
+- Talk to a physical therapist: If you’re unsure if you are safe to start some of these exercise plans, consult a physical therapist.
 They might also recommend you start using a cane or a walker.

 - Revise your medication and limit your alcohol intake: Take appropriate meds for all your health conditions as prescribed.
-However, check with your doctor if there are alternative solutions to medications that have too many or too strong side effects.
+However, check with your doctor if there are alternative solutions to medications with too many or too strong side effects.

 - Foolproof your bathrooms: If you’re just beginning to wonder how to prevent falls in the elderly, make as many improvements to the place where most accidents happen first—the bathroom.
 Install grab bars in the shower/tub and near the toilet, and consider using a shower chair.